joezuntz/descpipe/README.md

 The file must also have a method `run`, which is executed when the code is launched.
 Any imports that do not come built in with python should only be imported within this method.

+The run.py should be a thin layer around other libraries, just finding inputs and outputs for them.
+The current design of the treecorr run.py isn't great.

 ## Notes

+### Directions for future work

+ - Implementing our pipelines stages as Dockerfiles + run.py
+ - Standards for installing packages from github rather than packaging locally
+ - Better management of images than just using my name for all of them :-)
+ - Singularity support
+ - Mode for running whole pipeline under python rather than making shell script?
+ - Unifying some aspects of launchers and making them *much* less hacky
+ - Adding features to check type of input and output files (using types beyond just specifying output suffix "fits")
+ - Adding launcher for Pegasus

 ### What are Docker images?